AdobeDocs/campaign-standard.fr-FR/help/administration/using/local-tracking.md

 import UserNotifications
 import UserNotificationsUI
 import ACPCore

 class NotificationDelegate: NSObject, UNUserNotificationCenterDelegate {

-    // Called when user clicks the local notification or also called from willPresent() func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {
+    //Called when user clicks the local notification or also called from willPresent()

+    func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void) {

         let userInfo = response.notification.request.content.userInfo
         os_log("App push data %{public}@, in userNotificationCenter:didReceive()", type: .debug, userInfo) switch response.actionIdentifier {
         case UNNotificationDismissActionIdentifier:

-            //This is to handle the Dismiss Action let deliveryId = userInfo["deliveryId"] as?
+            //This is to handle the Dismiss action

+            let deliveryId = userInfo["deliveryId"] as?
 String
             let broadlogId = userInfo["broadlogId"] as?
 String
             if (deliveryId != nil && broadlogId != nil) {

-            // If you're using  ACPCore v2.3.0 or later, use the line below.
+                //If you are using ACPCore v2.3.0 or later, use the next line.

                 ACPCore.collectMessageInfo(["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])

-            // Else comment out the above line and uncomment the line below
+                //Else comment out the above line and uncomment the line below

                 // ACPCore.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])
             }
         default:
             //This is to handle the tracking when the app opens let deliveryId = userInfo["deliveryId"] as?
 String
             let broadlogId = userInfo["broadlogId"] as?
 String
             if (deliveryId != nil && broadlogId != nil) {

-               // If you're using  ACPCore v2.3.0 or later, use the line below.
+               //If you are using ACPCore v2.3.0 or later, use the next line.

                ACPCore.collectMessageInfo(["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])
                ACPCore.collectMessageInfo(["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"1"])

-               // Else comment out the above line and uncomment the line below
+               //Else comment out the above line and uncomment the line below

                // ACPCore.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"2"])
                // ACPCore.trackAction("tracking", data: ["deliveryId": deliveryId!, "broadlogId": broadlogId!, "action":"1"])
             }